sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 (3)

   Indigestion of mercury is followed by colic in the navel, drowsiness, lethargy, fever, aversion to food, dullness, constipation, and inflammation.
 This is remedied by taking for three days decoction of tuber of karkati; or cow's urine mixed with saubarchala salt, or root of; matulunga mixed with powdered shunthi and saindhava.
 To remedy the evil effects due to the taking of mercury mixed with lead, one should take the root of karabella mixed with saindhava.
 The same purpose is served, if a little of bandhya karkotaka flower and garudi root is taken with cow's urine.
-Mercury is purged out of the body by taking a good deal of sour, pungent, and bitter [things](# "The allopaths who have been using “makaradhwaja” should take note of this.
-Administration of Makaradhwaja and quinine at the same time, is found to be not only abortive but pernicious also.").Mercury looses its potency by an excess of sour and salty things being taken.
+Mercury is purged out of the body by taking a good deal of sour, pungent, and bitter things[^70].Mercury looses its potency by an excess of sour and salty things being taken.
 One who takes mercury should avoid taking meal only once a day, in as much as abstinence from food destroyes appetite, with theresult that the mercury is not absorbed in the system, leading to the failure of mercury to cure disease.
 The potency of mercury is therefore to be increased by a splendid diet, Practices, forbidden before, should be avoided by all means at the time of taking mercury.
 Diets which have the effect of purging mercury out of the body should be avoided very carefully.
 Thos articles of food stuff which cause a loss of appetite should also be avoided.

+[^70]: "The allopaths who have been using “makaradhwaja” should take note of this.
+Administration of Makaradhwaja and quinine at the same time, is found to be not only abortive but pernicious also."

 **(४)**